palapala-app/palapala_pdf/README.md

 - if **NPX** is avalaillable, install a **Chrome-Headless-Shell** variant locally and launch it as a child process.
 It will install the 'stable' version or the version identified by `Palapala.chrome_headless_shell_version` setting (or from ENV `CHROME_HEADLESS_SHELL_VERSION`).
 - as a last fallback it will guess a chrome path from the detected OS and try to launch a Chrome with that

-A Chrome-Headless-Shell version gives the best performance and resource useage
+In our expreience a Chrome-Headless-Shell version gives the best performance and resource useage.

 ### Installing Chrome / Headless Chrome manually